directus/directus/docs/guides/headless-cms/live-preview/nextjs.md

 collection or adding new content require rebuilding the entire site for the changes to take effect.
 With Draft Mode enabled, pages can be rendered at request time instead of build time.

-In your Next.js application, create a route handler such as `app/api/draft/route.ts` and include the following code:
+In your Next.js application, create a route handler file at `app/api/draft/route.ts` and include the following code:

 ```js
 import { draftMode } from 'next/headers';